-Resisting the pressure to create change weakens your outlook and idles your voice, yet the sadness built into this silence is a powerful force in the creation of a new and powerful narrative.
+Resisting the pressure to create change weakens your outlook and idles your voice, yet the sadness built into this silence is a powerful force in creating a new and powerful narrative.
 For those whose interests lie in connecting the dots with visible lines between the confluence of the 2008 and 2020 crisis will gather their strength by recalling the heart of King’s outlook – that the arc of human history may be long, but it bends toward justice.

-I say it over and over, the meaning of everything is found in people, not books, newspapers, or TV reporting.
-Meaning is putting trust in the instincts we have about the people we give power over our thinking-lives and therefore we are entitled to a judgment.
+I say it over, and over, the meaning of everything is found in people, not books, newspapers, or TV reporting.
+Meaning is putting trust in the instincts we have about the people we give power over our thinking-lives, and therefore we are entitled to a judgment.
 Where is the narrative, the journalism, and reporting that openly explores the hair-raising ease with which the writer and reader are privately manipulated into being managed per story?

-For example, I have a positive sense regarding Warren Buffet, even Bill Gates that yields the humanitarianism that I give to Dr. Fauci.
+For example, I have a positive sense regarding Warren Buffet, even Bill Gates, that yields the humanitarianism that I give to Dr. Fauci.
 Mr. Buffet also freely acknowledges selling 100% of his substantial holdings in airline stock, and in the same March 2020 breath, he is widely quoted for saying, “Never bet against America.”
-Mr. Gates’ charitable experience with spending millions fighting infectious diseases in the world led him to practically yell out very specific warnings regarding lack of readiness to respond to pandemics.
+Mr. Gates’ charitable experience with spending millions fighting infectious diseases in the world led him to practically yell out unequivocal warnings regarding lack of readiness to respond to pandemics.
 I argue that their humanitarianism is not enough as it fails at system change by changing nothing.
 What are we missing?

 Confidence in Change

-Recently, the idea of retaining the confidence of the world in the United States was expressed by none other than the American Enterprise Institute in a map they tweeted to the world.
+Recently, the idea of retaining the world’s confidence in the United States was expressed by none other than the American Enterprise Institute in a map they tweeted to the world.
 The map is used to illustrate one message for all to see — your wealth belongs here.
 Illustrating the GDP of individual American States in relationship to fifty other countries in the world is designed to make people confident – to trust the systems that are in place now.
 Before you read the next paragraph, I call your attention to Wisconsin on the map below.